Read or Ignore? A Unified Benchmark for Typographic-Attack Robustness and Text Recognition in Vision-Language Models: Related Work

-Recent LVLMs such as LLaVA~\cite{liu2023visual} and Qwen-VL~\cite{bai2023qwen} enable unified visual reasoning across a wide range of scenarios—from general object understanding~\cite{goyal2017making} to knowledge-based reasoning~\cite{marino2019ok} and real-world applications~\cite{hudson2019gqa,bigham2010vizwiz,lu2022learn}.
+\textbf{Vision-Language Models and Text-Reading VQA.} Recent LVLMs such as LLaVA~\cite{liu2023visual} and Qwen-VL~\cite{bai2023qwen} enable unified visual reasoning across diverse scenarios, from general object understanding~\cite{goyal2017making} to knowledge-based reasoning~\cite{marino2019ok} and real-world applications~\cite{hudson2019gqa,bigham2010vizwiz,lu2022learn}.
 Their text-reading ability, however, has been primarily evaluated on text-centric VQA benchmarks~\cite{biten2019scene,singh2019towards,singh2021textocr,tang2025mtvqa}, which focus on text recognition itself and overlook contexts where text should be disregarded, such as typographic attacks.
-To complement these evaluations, we introduce Read-or-Ignore VQA (RIO-VQA), which assesses whether models can appropriately read or ignore text depending on context.
+RIO-Bench bridges this gap by evaluating object- and text-centric questions under clean/attack conditions within the same scene, enabling controlled analysis of robustness to distractor text while preserving scene-text understanding.